Kraft is paying people $20 not to make cheesecake for Christmas | Dished

 What would you do if a company paid you not to use their product?

-Because if you were planning to use Philadelphia Cream Cheese to make dessert this holiday season, you may be entitled to a digital reward from Kraft… depending on where you live.
+Because if you were planning to use Philadelphia Cream Cheese to make dessert this holiday season, you may be entitled to a digital reward from Kraft.

 The multi-billion-dollar food manufacturing company is a leading supplier of the popular cheesecake ingredient, Philadelphia Cream Cheese, but has been unable to get the product into grocery stores across the United States in time for the holiday season.